Codex tools: Log in

 The intent of this WordPress Quick Start Guide is to get you up and running with WordPress and give you a brief overview of the most important concepts and techniques.
 It covers the most common setup tasks you need to technically launch, configure, and manage your blog.
 It then lays down some concepts for more advanced theme modification.

 Note: WordPress.org differs from WordPress.com in a fundamental way.
 WordPress.org provides WordPress software that you can download and install on the server space you rent from a web host.
-In contrast, WordPress.com provides free hosting for your WordPress.com blog, but restricts the themes and plugins you can implement.
+In contrast, WordPress.com provides free hosting for your WordPress blog, but restricts the themes and plugins you can implement.
 With WordPress.com, you have to pay extra to modify your stylesheet, and you can't display ads or manipulate any of the code.
-(For more information on the difference, see WordPress.com Versus WordPress.org.
+All the media you store on a WordPress.com blog by uploading is saved on WordPress's servers, so you're not in full control here either.
+(For more information on the difference, see WordPress.com Versus WordPress.org.)
 Everything in this guide relates to self-hosted WordPress blogs.

-One tool you'll need to manage your WordPress files is an FTP program, such as Filezilla.
-Through FTP, you'll upload themes and plugins to your blog.
-If your web host doesn't provide any auto-installers, you'll need an FTP program to install your blog.
+One tool you'll need to manage your WordPress files is an FTP program, such as FileZilla.
+Recent WordPress functional enhancements reduced the chance of FTP program using but if your web host doesn't provide any auto-installers, you'll need an FTP program to install your blog.

 More Information: